Bambi, a Life in the Woods: Direct-to-video sequel (2006)

-Computer-animated remake

-On January 28, 2020, a computer-animated remake of the Disney film was announced to be in development with a script co-written by Geneva Robertson-Dworet and Lindsey Beer while Paul Weitz, Chris Weitz, and Andrew Miano will produce the film.
-On June 13, 2023, it was revealed that Sarah Polley is in talks to direct the film, which is said to be a musical that will feature music from six-time Grammy-winning country star Kacey Musgraves.
-Micah Fitzerman-Blue and Noah Harpster wrote the most recent draft of the script.
-On September 29, 2023, it was announced that the film will not show the death of Bambi's mother due to the trauma it brought certain children.

-Bambi Meets Godzilla (1964)
+Bambi Meets Godzilla (1969)

-On April 13, 1964, Marv Newland released through Archiplex Productions the animated short film Bambi Meets Godzilla, in which the fawn Bambi is shown grazing, until he is crushed by the foot of the monster Godzilla.
+On 1969, Marv Newland released through Archiplex Productions the animated short film Bambi Meets Godzilla, in which the fawn Bambi is shown grazing, until he is crushed by the foot of the monster Godzilla.
+The film has been preserved by the Academy Film Archive in 2009.

 1985–1986 Russian live-action films

 In 1985, a Russian-language live-action adaptation, Detstvo Bembi (Детство Бемби, Bambi's Childhood), was produced in the Soviet Union by Gorky Film Studios.
 It was directed by Natalya Bondarchuk, who also co-wrote the script with Yuri Nagibin, and featured music by Boris Petrov.
 Natalya's son Ivan Burlyaev and her husband Nikolay Burlyaev starred as the young and adolescent Bambi, respectively, while Faline (renamed Falina) was portrayed by Yekaterina Lychyova as a child and Galina Belyayeva as an adult.
 Bondarchuk herself portray Bambi's mother.
 In this adaptation, the film starts using animals, changes to using human actors, then returns to using animals for the ending.

 A sequel, Yunost Bembi (Юность Бемби, Bambi's Youth), followed in 1986 with Nikolay and Galina reprising their voice roles as Bambi and Falina.
 Featuring over 100 species of live animals and filmed in various locations in Crimea, Mount Elbrus, Latvia and Czechoslovakia, the film follows new lovers Bambi and Felina as they go on a journey in search of a life-giving flower.
 Both films were released to Region 2 DVD with Russian and English subtitle options by the Russian Cinema Council in 2000.
 The first film's DVD also included a French audio soundtrack, while the second contained French subtitles instead.